mattermost/docs/source/install/self-managed-changelog.md

  - Added a general performance fix for loading the web application and typing.
  - Improved performance while typing by moving some autocomplete layout calculations.
  - Improved performance by reducing DOM usage during render.
  - Removed real-time updates of a couple of features to prevent overloading servers on user updates.
+The "This channel contains guests" indicator and the number of timezones displayed when notifying members of a group will only be updated on channel change now.
+ - Fixed slow channel loading for instances with website link previews enabled.

 #### Enterprise Edition
  - Implemented a new design for the current License page for self-hosted.